 Quinoa is one of my favorites for a quick, fuss-free healthy lunch, because it practically cooks itself, is super wholesome, and best of all it’s hard to screw up!
+This quinoa recipe is packed with nutrient-dense ingredients like broccoli.
+I just love the colours in this dish!

 Also known as the Gold of the Aztecs, quinoa is not only a great source of protein, but also packed with magnesium, calcium, and iron.
 Because it also contains lots of zinc, vitamin B2, and vitamin E, it’s awesome for maintaining healthy skin and gums.